Iso (automobile): Cars

-In 1963, the Iso A3 was built and exhibited on the Iso Rivolta stand at the Turin Auto Show.
+In 1963, the ISO A3 was built and exhibited on the ISO Rivolta stand at the Turin Auto Show.
 Intended for racing with the acronym A3/C, it was entrusted to Giotto Bizzarrini, who was hired by Iso as a track engineer.
 The bodywork, on the other hand, was made at Piero Drogo's Carrozzeria Sports Cars in Modena using 1,700 rivets.
-In fact, the second Iso model was nicknamed "millechiodi".
-In 1965, the "berlinetta" version of the A3 was sold to the actor and singer Johnny Hallyday, who helped make it a lifestyle icon.
+In fact, the second Iso model was nicknamed millechiodi.
+In 1965, the berlinetta version of the A3 was sold to the actor and singer Johnny Hallyday, who helped make it a lifestyle icon.

-Iso Grifo A 3 L
+ISO Grifo A 3 L

 With the start of sales in the United States and the signing of a stable powertrain contract with General Motors, the company began the production of a new lineup of models based on the GT 300 chassis (standard, extended or shortened).
 The result was the Grifo sports coupé (1965), with engines from 5.4 to 7 liters, the Fidia luxury saloon (1968) and the Lele 2+2 grand tourer (1969) designed by Marcello Gandini, chief designer at Bertone.

-By the end of 1971, due to the unfavorable economic conditions imposed by GM (demanding advance payment for the engines, which had to be purchased in bloc), the company adopted Ford Cleveland engines.
-Competition from prestigious brands, especially Maserati and Aston Martin (but also, for some models, Ferrari and Lamborghini), and the oil crisis of 1973, put Iso Rivolta in financial jeopardy.
+By the end of 1971, due to the unfavorable economic conditions imposed by GM (demanding advance payment for the engines, which had to be purchased in blocks), the company adopted Ford Cleveland engines.
+Competition from prestigious brands, especially Maserati and Aston Martin (but also, for some models, Ferrari and Lamborghini), and the oil crisis of 1973, put ISO Rivolta in financial jeopardy.